Laci1953/RC2014-CPM/sargon78/SC110/readme.txt

 Version for RC2014's with SC110 board

-It will display also the move timings, e.g. :
+It will display also the chess pieces move timings, e.g. :

   PLAYER SARGON
   ====== ======